 Lightly brush red onion with 1 tsp.
 EVOO and place on grill.

 When grill marks appear turn and grill other side.

 When cool, break onion into rings and add to serving bowl.

 Lightly brush corn with 1 tsp.
 EVOO and place on grill.

 Remove from heat, let coll and remove kernels using a sharp knife.

 Add to serving bowl.

-Add tomato halves, coriander, chili pepper and garlic to bowl and toss veggies together.
+Add tomato halves, coriander, chili pepper and garlic to bowl.